AlvinNg89/AIAP-Q-A-Chatbot/README.md

 -  [Acknowledgments](#acknowledgments)

 # In a Nutshell
-In a nutshell here's how to use this repo, so assuming you want to implement an Open Domain Question Answering (ODQA) chatbot using a pretrained RAG model and your own custom dataset.
+In a nutshell here's how to use this repo, assuming you want to implement an Open Domain Question Answering (ODQA) chatbot using a pretrained RAG model and your own custom dataset.
 - Provide your custom dataset in a CSV format with each line containing the 'title' and 'text' of the dataset, tab delimited.
 Convert this csv file into the required Dataset format by calling the `convert_to_dataset` function from `convert_custom_csv.py` in the `utils` folder found in `src` folder.

 ```python